jamesrknox/samples/testing/README.md

 # Testing

-How to test StreamBase projects.
+How to test TIBCO StreamBase&reg; projects.

 * [How to write unit tests for EventFlow fragments.](junit)